There are more than 100,000,000 (yes, million) Amazon Prime members. More than 50% of all Amazon sales come from third-party sellers.

 That would buy you some basic tools, inventory, and some great training like our Amazon Boot Camp.

-The training is optional, of course, but it helps save time by answering a lot of questions new sellers have and it minimizes a lot of mistakes, which then saves money.
+The training is optional, of course, but it helps save time by answering a lot of questions new sellers have, and it minimizes a lot of mistakes, which then saves money.

 If you opened a franchise or started a brick and mortar business, the costs are usually much, much higher.

 5. If someone wants to get started selling on Amazon, how can they get started?

-We have a very detailed FREE 7-Day Email Course For Amazon FBA that really describes the steps involved and shows you how you can get started.
+We have a very detailed FREE Email Course For Amazon FBA that describes the steps involved and shows you how you can get started.

 This is a video course that walks you through the process in a step-by-step process.
 It’s very in depth and covers everything you need to get started on Amazon FBA.

 We walk new sellers through the whole selling process; from setting up their Amazon account through making their first sales and beyond.

 6. What piece of advice would you give someone to succeed in selling on Amazon?

-Because it’s so inexpensive to start, a lot of people treat it more like a hobby, or they don’t try as hard as they might with another business with a lot higher investment.
+Because it’s so inexpensive to start, a lot of people treat it more as a hobby, or they don’t try as hard as they might with another business with a lot higher investment.